glest/glest-source/CONTRIBUTING.md

 hesitate to open a new ticket, and let us know if you are going to work on that issue.

-If you would like to contribute something, it is advised to inquire first, to be sure it's a patch that would get accepted.
-We don't want anyone to spend their time and generosity working on something that we would be unable to accept.
+If you would like to contribute something, you will need to ask first if it's a desired patch, to be sure it will get accepted.
+We don't want anyone to spend their time and generosity working on something that would get rejected.
+Sometimes you may think a feature would be a good addition or desired by the development team, but there may be a reason why it's not.
+If you don't see a ticket for it, open a ticket and ask.

 Please leave another note if you change your mind or if you get busy with other things and are unable to finish it.
 That lets me and other people know the